hamotime/azure-network-protocols/README.md

 <p>
 <b>4.
 Observe SSH Traffic</b>

-- Log back into the Windows VM
+- Log back into the Windows VM.
 - Open Wireshark and start a packet capture.
-- Filter for SSH traffic only.
+- Filter for SSH traffic only!
 Can do this by using filters "ssh" or "tcp.port == 22"
 - From the Windows 10 VM SSH into your Ubuntu VM via its private IP address.
 Command will use the format ssh username@privateipaddress, for us is ssh labuser@10.0.0.5.
 - During the connection process you will notice SSH traffic generating in Wirehsark telling us the two hosts are conducting an SSH handshake and encrypted session setup.
 When the key exchange between the hosts is complete, observe the packet that says "New Keys".
 This tells us the SSH connection is established and all subsiquent packets going forward will be encrypted.
 - Once connected, you will see the username change to labuser@linux-vm, this signals you have successfully logged into the Linux VM over SSH.
-- Type in commands and observe the SSH traffic in Wireshark.
+- Type in commands and observe the SSH traffic populating in Wireshark.
 You will notice packets being creating for individual keystrokes and commands being entered.
 The payloads for the packets will be encrypted (unreadable) as a secure encrypted tunnel has been created between the two hosts using SSH.
 - Stop Packet Capture in Wireshark
 <p>
 <img src="https://i.imgur.com/5RpgCn7.png" height="80%" width="80%" alt="SSH Traffic Steps"/>